The Fascinating History of Le Procope Paris

 - Opening Hours: Monday-Sunday, 11:30am-12:30am

-- Reservations: It is recommended to make a reservation, especially during peak tourist seasons.
+- Recommended for Reservations: It is advisable to prebook especially in peak tourist season.

-Immerse yourself in history, indulge your taste buds, and experience the magic of Le Procope.
+Submerge in history, satisfy your taste, and step into the mystical world of Le Procope.
 Bon appétit!

 Table of Contents